ssrothman/simonplot/plotting/TO DO.md

 ## Prevent multipliers above the axis, which clashes with the CMS label text

 This is easy I think, just need to google it when I'm back in internet :)

+I've done something, not sure if it fixes.
+Will revisit if/when I reproduce the problem naturally.